jcayne/projectEuler/README.md

-# projectEulerProblem1
+# projectEuler
-Implementation of problem 1 from Project Euler
+Implementation of problems from Project Euler